Major League Baseball postseason: 2022–present: 12-team playoff (revised Wild Card series)

+If the tie cannot be broken through these means, the last tiebreaker is expanded to include the game before the last half of intra-league games, then two games before, continuing in this pattern until the tie is resolved.

 The brackets remain fixed, with no re-seeding.
-In the Division Series, the 1 seed play the 4/5 winner, while the 2 seed plays the 3/6 winner.
+In the Division Series, the 1 seed plays the 4/5 winner, while the 2 seed plays the 3/6 winner.

 Home-field advantage

 World Series

 The World Series used several different formats in its early years.
 Initially, it generally followed an alternating home-and-away pattern, except that if a seventh game was possible, its site was determined by coin toss prior to the sixth game.
-In 1924 the Series began using a 2-3-2 format, presumably to save on travel costs, a pattern that has continued to this day with the exception of a couple of the World War II years when wartime travel restrictions compelled a 3-4 format (used in 1943 and 1945, but not in the 1944 series, which was contested between crosstown rivals the St. Louis Browns and St. Louis Cardinals; all games were held in the same stadium in St. Louis).
+In 1924, the World Series began using a 2-3-2 format, presumably to save on travel costs, a pattern that has continued to this day with the exception of a couple of the World War II years when wartime travel restrictions compelled a 3-4 format (used in 1943 and 1945, but not in the 1944 series, which was contested between crosstown rivals the St. Louis Browns and St. Louis Cardinals; all games were held in the same stadium in St. Louis).
 From the start of the 2-3-2 format through the 2002 season, home-field advantage generally alternated between leagues each year.
 Prior to the 1994 strike, the National League champion received home-field advantage in even-numbered years and the American League champion in odd-numbered years; these were reversed for 1995–2002 (because 1994 would have been the NL's turn to have home-field, but the World Series was canceled by the aforementioned strike).
-That changed starting in 2003.
+This changed in 2003.

 The 2002 All-Star Game ended in a tie, much to the displeasure of both fans and sportswriters, who complained about a lack of intensity and competitiveness on the part of the players.
 This hit especially close to home for Commissioner Bud Selig, as the game had been played in his home city of Milwaukee, Wisconsin.
 In response, to make the game's outcome more meaningful, in 2003, MLB began assigning home-field advantage in the World Series to the winner of that year's All-Star Game, which is typically held in mid-July.